 “After all,” Clermont said, striding to the door, “it’s my entire future that’s at stake.
 When I return, I expect that you’ll have sorted out this entire unfortunate affair with the governess.”

 It wasn’t as if Hugo had any choice in the matter.
 His future was at stake, too, every bit as much as Clermont’s.
 “Consider her gone.”

-Clermont simply shrugged and exited the room, leaving him to contemplate the bench in the square below.
+Clermont simply nodded and exited the room, leaving Hugo to contemplate the bench in the square below.

 The governess sat, turning her head to watch people passing on the pavement.
-She did not look about to burst into hysterics.
-Perhaps Clermont hadn’t wronged her all that much, and he could solve this all over the course of one conversation.
+She did not look as if she were about to burst into hysterics.
+Perhaps Clermont hadn’t wronged her all that much, and he could solve this over the course of one conversation.
 He hoped so, for her sake.

 Because if talk didn’t work, he was going to have to make her life hell.